ARQ-CRISP/Pointnet2_PyTorch/README.rst

 using `PyTorch Lightning <https://github.com/williamFalcon/pytorch-lightning>`_ and `Hydra <https://hydra.cc/>`_.

-A classifion pointnet can be trained as
+A classification pointnet can be trained as

 ::